 The darker the room, the better you’ll sleep.

-If you have kids and use night lights, try SCS Lighting Sleep Mode Night Light.
+If you have kids and use night lights, try this Red Night Light by Spectra479 (no blue or green light).
 It has no blue light and is motion-sensitive.
 (But keep even night lights in the hallways and out of your children’s bedrooms.)

 3 More Sleep Solutions to Try

 Counter-intuitively, these firmer pillows help alleviate tension in your head and neck while you sleep.

 They also keep your head cooler (less need to flip over your pillow anymore).